Hiwonder-docs/ROSOrin/source/docs/2_Chassis_Motion_Control_Course.md

 After starting the feature, the robot will move forward at the previously set speed of 0.3 m/s.

 #### 2.1.5.5 Program Analysis

-There are three files: `controller.launch` as the launch file, `calibrate_params.yaml` as the configuration file, and `odom_publisher.py` as the program file.

-When starting, the launch file is executed first.
-It loads the YAML configuration file and passes the parameters to the ROS nodes.
-The nodes then read these parameters, initialize themselves, and communicate with other nodes to coordinate the robot’s behavior.

 * **launch File**